ParaSiF-CF/ParaSiF-CF/README.md

-# ParaSiF_CF - Parallel Partitioned Fluid-Structure Interaction (FSI) Simulation Framework
+# ParaSiF-CF - Parallel Partitioned Fluid-Structure Interaction (FSI) Simulation Framework

 The Parallel Partitioned Fluid-Structure Interaction (FSI) Simulation Framework employs Code_Saturne to solve the computational fluid dynamics (CFD), FEniCS to solve the computational structure mechanics (CSM) and MUI for data exchange.
 It offers a platform where users can carry out fluid-structure interaction studies using supercomputers.